-One of Advance Auto
+One of newest

 Sprints Cars.
 When Laskey wanted to go racing at an early age, her Mother

 decided that it had to be something that had a roll cage.
 Proving how varied

 the personalities are in Monster Jam these days, along with her love of the

 her degree in Psychology, is also a painter and poet.

-2013 Monster Jam season, Laskey will be accompanying Candice Jolly as the second
+2013 Monster Jam season, Laskey will accompany Candice Jolly as the second

 with Taryn Laskey

 How did you get started competing on